tml/badger/README.md

 intent to join, the server.
 The longer a token is, the more entropy it contains, the better it is for the server's integrity.

-After receiving a token, a client uses her secret key to construct their own signature of the token.
+After receiving a token, a client uses her secret key to construct her own signature of the token.
 The client includes her identity URI, the original token, and the signature together in a messgae -- her badge -- and sends this to server.